 We use gas anesthesia in surgery, pulse oximetry for monitoring, and emphasize post-operative pain management like you would find in a human hospital.
 Not all veterinary practices do.

-Dental cleanings are so important to your pet's health that we celebrate National Pet Dental Health Month twice a year - February and October.
+Dental cleanings are so important to your pet's health that we celebrate National Pet Dental Health Month every year in February.
 Good dental health is a part of what helps a beloved pet live to be very old so we always check for tartar buildup during exams.
 We have certified dental technicians on staff to take care of your pet's teeth.

 Pet behavior is taken seriously at Loving Hands.
 Our doctors explain pet behavior and coach clients on effective behavior modification techniques.
 We recommend that all new dogs and their owners participate in obedience training and frequently offer on-site classes.